Illinois Graduate Certificates in Psychology

 A graduate certificate in Autism Spectrum Disorders (ASD) could help students build a broad set of skills to work with individuals in this population.
 Some programs may specifically focus on autistic children, while others might cover individuals with Autism Spectrum Disorders across their lifespans.

 In some schools, students might take about 15 credits.
 Course topics could cover things such as the characteristics of autistic persons and ways to support their sensory and behavioral needs.
-Students might also learn how to assess, intervene and work in a team.
+Students might also learn how to assess, intervene and work in a team or earn this online psychology certificate at their own pace.

 Graduate Certificate in Developmental Psychology